• Skip to main content

 Children's Books about Shapes

 Read these books to teach your children more about the wonderful role shapes play in our world.
-(Affiliate links included below.)
 I also have a list of math art books for more creative goodness.
+(Titles are affiliate links that earn commission from qualifying purchases.)

 Museum Shapes.
 Recently my son's kindergarten class went on a field trip to the MOMA, and my older son's 3rd grade class has visited both the Met and the Guggenheim.
 (I know!
 How cool is that?)
 I love that we are able to visit some amazing art in person and no doubt you have a wonderful museum or gallery near you.
 One of the best ways for young kids to learn about art is to look for familiar shapes in the pictures.